raspberrypilearning/physical-computing-with-python/worksheet.md

 | GP2 | GPIO pin 2 | These pins are for general-purpose use and can be configured as input or output pins |
 | ID_SC/ID_SD/DNC | Special purpose pins ||

 **WARNING**: If you follow the instructions, then playing about with the GPIO pins is safe and fun.
 Randomly plugging wires and power sources into your Pi, however, may destroy it, especially if using the 5V pins.
 Bad things can also happen if you try to connect things to your Pi that use a lot of power; LEDs are fine, motors are not.
-If you are worried about this, then you might want to consider using an add-on board such as the [Explorer HAT](https://shop.pimoroni.com/products/explorer-hat) until you are confident enough to use the GPIO directly.
+If you're worried about this, then you might want to consider using an add-on board such as the [Explorer HAT](https://shop.pimoroni.com/products/explorer-hat) until you're confident enough to use the GPIO directly.

 ## Lighting an LED

 LEDs are delicate little things.
 If you put too much current through them they will pop (sometimes quite spectacularly).
-To limit the current going through the LED, you should always use a resitor in series with it.
+To limit the current going through the LED, you should always use a resistor in series with it.

-Try connecting an LED to the Pi's 3V3 and GND pins with a resistor, anything over about 50Ω should do the trick:
+Try connecting an LED to the Pi's 3V3 and GND pins with a resistor.
+Anything over about 50Ω should do the trick:

 ![](images/led-3v3.png)